ubaldot/defrecs/stm32f4x/ADC_Readings/README.md

-# ADC reading example
+# ADC reading

-In this example you can see the power of multitasking shining!
+In this example we add the utilization of the ADC converter and we require something slightly more complex to the system.

 # Requirements:

-The "system" behaves as it follows:
+The "system" shall behave as it follows:

 1. The builtin led blinks every second,
 2. Two sensors are connected to the ADC1, but: